AkusChhabra/YT-Downloader/README.md

 dyt url
 ```

 This will prompt you to enter a url.
-Press enter to submit your url and the video will be downloaded to the ```/downloads``` folder.
+Type or paste your url then press enter to submit your url.
+The video will be downloaded to the ```/downloads``` folder.
 This folder will be created if it does not exist.